michaeleisel/michaeleisel.github.io/_posts/2021-03-25-localization.markdown

 categories: jekyll update
 ---

-# Reducing the App Size Cost of Localization Strings

 ## Introduction

 The app download size is important to keep small to have a fast onboarding experience for the user, and to reduce the size of the app on disk.
 By using this trick for an app with a lot of localized strings, it can be reduced by a decent amount.

 ## Expected Gain

-###  Are there enough strings for this to matter?

 This trick will reduce the size of localization strings, both compressed and uncompressed, by roughly 50%.
 The longer the keys are, and the more languages that have localization strings, the more it will reduce it.
-Typically, it's a good optimization specifically for very large apps, where the strings can take up several megabytes.
+Typically, it's good for very large apps, where the strings can take up several megabytes.

 ## Explanation